 It is very important to note that SHA-1 is mentioned only for legacy purposes, since it has been deprecated by NIST in May 2011 due to known collision attacks.
 In addition, all major browser and software vendors like Microsoft, Mozilla and Google have already phased out the use of SHA-1 hashing systems.

-We have stated before that although hash functions are considered to be secure, SHA-1 algorithm has been deprecated by NIST in 2011 due to known weaknesses.
+We have stated before that although hash functions are considered to be secure, the SHA-1 algorithm was deprecated by NIST in 2011 due to known weaknesses.
 Indeed, the security of the SHA-1 hash algorithm has become less secure over time due to weaknesses found in the algorithm, increased processor performance, and the advent of cloud computing.

 A hash function attack is an attempt to find two input strings of a hash function that produce the same hash result.
 A collision occurs when two distinct pieces of data—a document, a binary, or a website’s certificate—hash to the same digest as shown above.
 In practice, collisions should never occur for secure hash functions.
 However if the hash algorithm has some flaws, as SHA-1 does, a well-funded attacker can craft a collision.
 The attacker could then use this collision to deceive systems that rely on hashes into accepting a malicious file in place of its benign counterpart.
 For example, two insurance contracts with drastically different terms.

-On Thursday, February 23rd, Google announced that a team of researchers from the CWI Institute in Amsterdam and Google have successfully demonstrated an attack on the SHA-1 hash algorithm by creating two files that hash to the same value.
-The work by the CWI - Google team is the culmination of over a decade of research into the SHA-1 algorithm, beginning with the groundbreaking paper by Xiaoyun Wang, Yiqun Lisa Yin, and Hongbo Yu in 2005 that described the first cryptanalytic techniques capable of finding collisions with much less work than brute force.
+Google announced back in 2017 that a team of researchers from the CWI Institute in Amsterdam and Google had successfully demonstrated an attack on the SHA-1 hash algorithm by creating two files that hash to the same value.
+The work by the CWI-Google team is the culmination of over a decade of research into the SHA-1 algorithm, beginning with the groundbreaking paper by Xiaoyun Wang, Yiqun Lisa Yin, and Hongbo Yu in 2005 that described the first cryptanalytic techniques capable of finding collisions with much less work than brute force.
 Cryptographers around the world continued to improve upon these techniques.
-The techniques used by this attack were developed by Marc Stevens, one of the members of the joint CWI - Google team.
+The techniques used by this attack were developed by Marc Stevens, one of the members of the joint CWI-Google team.
 The research team has posted additional information at Shattered.io.

 How does the above translate into an attack?
 If the “bad” file is malware or a forged document, like a certificate designed to guarantee the authenticity of a website, an attacker could have their malware or their fake website trusted by any system that checks SHA-1 hashes to verify.
 Another use case could be if you are using application whitelisting on your computer, which uses hashes to verify that the files are what they claim to be.
 It could be possible for a malware file to have the same hash as for a legitimate file or some trusted application and allow itself to be whitelisted, granting privileges into your computer.